-The Edit menu of the Do-file Editor includes the standard Undo, Redo, Cut, Copy, Paste, and Find capabilities.
+The Edit menu of the Do-file Editor includes the standard Undo, Redo, Cut, Copy, Paste, Delete, and Find capabilities.
+There are also buttons on the Do-file Editor's toolbar for easy access to these capabilities.
 There are several other Edit menu features that you might find useful:

 - You can select Insert file... to insert the contents of another file at the current cursor position in the Do-file Editor. - You can select the current line with Select line. - You can delete the current line with Delete line. - Find > Go to line... will allow you to jump to a specific line number.
-The line numbers are displayed at the left of the Do-file Editor window. - Advanced leads to a submenu with some programmer's friends: - Shift right indents the selection by one tab. - Shift left unindents the selection by one tab. - Make selection uppercase converts the selection to all capital letters. - Make selection lowercase converts the selection to all lowercase letters. - Show whitespace displays space and tab characters. - Show end of lines displays line endings. - Wrap lines wraps long lines while keeping the proper line numbers. - Convert line endings to Mac OS X/Unix format (\n) converts the line endings for the current file to Mac OS X/Unix format. - Convert line endings to Windows format (\r\n) converts the line endings for the current file to Windows format.
+The line numbers are displayed at the left of the Do-file Editor window. - Advanced leads to a submenu with some programmer's friends: - Shift right indents the selection by one tab. - Shift left unindents the selection by one tab. - Make selection uppercase converts the selection to all capital letters. - Make selection lowercase converts the selection to all lowercase letters. - Convert line endings to Mac OS X/Unix format (\n) converts the line endings for the current file to Mac OS X/Unix format. - Convert line endings to Windows format (\r\n) converts the line endings for the current file to Windows format.

-Matching and balancing of parentheses (), braces {}, and brackets [] are also available from the Edit menu.
+Matching and balancing of braces { }, is also available from the Edit menu.
 When you select Edit > Find > Match brace, the Do-file Editor looks at the character immediately to the left and right of the cursor.
-If either is one of the characters that the editor can match, the editor will find the matching character and place the cursor immediately in front of it.
-If there is no match, the menu item will be inactive.
+If either is a brace, the editor will find the matching character and place the cursor immediately in front of it.
+If there is no match, the cursor will not move.

-When you select Edit > Find > Balance braces, the Do-file Editor looks to the left and right of the current cursor position or selection and creates a selection that includes the narrowest level of matching characters.
-If you select Balance braces again, the editor will expand the selection to include the next level of matching characters.
+When you select Edit > Find > Balance braces, the Do-file Editor looks to the left and right of the current cursor position or selection and creates a selection that includes the narrowest level of matching braces.
+If you select Balance braces again, the editor will expand the selection to include the next level of matching braces.
 If there is no match, the cursor will not move.
-Balancing braces is useful for working with complicated expressions or blocks of code defined by loops or if commands.
+Balancing braces is useful for working with blocks of code defined by loops or if commands.
 See [P] foreach, [P] forvalues, [P] while, and [P] if for more information.

 Balance braces is easier to explain with an example.
-Type (now (is the) time) in the Do-file Editor.
+Type {now {is the} time} in the Do-file Editor.
 Place the cursor between the words is and the.
 Select Edit > Find > Balance braces.
-The Do-file Editor will select (is the).
-If you select Balance braces again, the Do-file Editor will select (now (is the) time).
+The Do-file Editor will select {is the}.
+If you select Balance braces again, the Do-file Editor will select {now {is the} time}.